-If you frequently make international calls, outside of Canada and Mexico, you can also add the Ooma World Plan to call over 60 countries for $17.99/month.
+If you frequently make international calls (outside of Canada and Mexico), you can also add the Ooma World Plan to call more than 60 countries for $17.99/month.

 Using Magic Jack starts with purchasing Magic Jack Go for $35.
 The device will need to be connected to a modem and a phone, then you’ll be ready to make calls.
 Using your existing phone number will cost a one time fee of $19.95.

 When you purchase your device, you’ll get 12 months of free service with the following features.

 - Unlimited calls in the US, Canada, Puerto Rico, and US Virgin Islands